1.png

 Book Group Social Tile Generic 1Join our FREE, casual, monthly Book Group in the Community Space near the Cafe at Barkly Square, Ballarat East, 10.30 am - 12.00 noon on the second and fourth Thursdays of each month.

-On the second Thursday of each month Book Group will discuss a particular book, with details for each month's books listed below.
+On the second Thursday of each month in the morning Book Group will discuss a particular book, with details for each month's books listed below.
 The group decides on future books.

 Past books: